What is the therapeutic exercise profession?

 I know they prescribe and direct exercise activities to improve functional capacity and quality of life for those with cardiovascular problems, but what is their treatment philosophy?

-Well, therapeutic exercise professionals would typically use a “classical conditioning” approach to improve cardiovascular function and reduce the risk of heart disease.
+Therapeutic exercise professionals typically use a “classical conditioning” approach to improve cardiovascular function and reduce the risk of heart disease.

-This type of rehabilitation would include activities designed to increase an individual’s work capacity through a progressive training regimen.
-For optimal results, this training program should be monitored by a professional who has experience working with cardiac patients.
+This rehabilitation would include activities designed to increase an individual’s work capacity through a progressive training regimen.
+For optimal results, a professional with experience working with cardiac patients should monitor this training program.

 As for the treatment of other health problems, therapeutic exercise professionals typically use an “instrumental conditioning” approach to improve physical performance and reduce the risk or delay of disability associated with many severe diseases like diabetes, end-stage renal disease (ESRD), chronic obstructive pulmonary disease (COPD), cancer, arthritis and more.

-For example, a comprehensive physical activity program for patients with arthritis should include activities that will improve functional abilities, so they can manage their disease and maintain an active lifestyle.
-These programs are often monitored by specially trained professionals working with this patient population.
+For example, a comprehensive physical activity program for patients with arthritis should include activities that will improve functional abilities so they can manage their disease and maintain an active lifestyle.
+Specially trained professionals working with this patient population often monitor these programs.

 On average, how long are sessions?